-Do you provide essential care and treatment for children or adults with developmental disabilities or impaired mental health, or for adults with dementia or acquired brain injury?
+Does your service provide essential care and treatment for children and adults with developmental disabilities or impaired mental health, or adults with dementia or acquired brain injury?

 CH-3℠ introduces a decision-making framework that considers levels of risk, and presents three holding options.
-These safe interventions can be applied in personal care, special care dentistry, and emergency and surgical settings in which an individual lacks capacity due to a prevailing medical condition.
+These safe interventions can be applied to personal care, special care dentistry, emergency and surgical settings in which an individual may lack capacity due to a prevailing medical condition.

 On completion of the programme, you will be able to:

 - Describe the reasoning for decisions made that can be verified against legal and professional benchmarks for risk education.

 - Explain the risks associated with the use of restrictive holds or physical restraints.

 - Carry out verbal and non-verbal de-escalation strategies.